seed-cat/seedcat/docs/design.md

 We can see that `seedcat` offers around a **10-100x** improvement in speed.
 The improvement against btcrecover is likely because it isn't filtering invalid checksums in a fast way and its passphrase attack isn't GPU-optimized.

-Against the johncantrell97 implementation the speed-up is smaller and occurs due to slightly better optimized algorithms.
+Against the johncantrell97 implementation the speed-up is smaller and occurs due to better GPU optimizations.
 Note that if we attack the master XPUB instead of the address we could gain an additional 2x speed-up.
-His implementation also was written as a one-off to win a contest so doesn't support passphrases or any other kinds of attack.
+His implementation was also written as a one-off to win a contest so doesn't support passphrases or any other kinds of attack.

 In comparisons against CPU-only recovery tools we generally see a **>50x** improvement in speed which easily gets much higher if running on powerful GPU clusters.
 On a 8x 4090 RTX cluster we measured a **447x** improvement over a CPU-based implementation.